Physical Performance Tests

 6-Minute Walk Test (6MWT)

-In accelerometry data, the 6MWT appears as a sustained period (up to 6 minutes) of rhythmic gait-pattern oscillations, often with gradual changes in amplitude or frequency as fatigue sets in.
-Brief disruptions in the pattern indicate corridor turns.
+In accelerometry data: a sustained run of rhythmic gait oscillations, sometimes with gradual amplitude or frequency changes as fatigue sets in.
+Brief disruptions are corridor turns.

 6-Minute Walk signal pattern

 Annotation segments.
-The 6MWT is generally annotated as a single segment for the entire walk.
-If the participant takes rest breaks or the protocol involves turn-arounds at corridor ends, annotators may optionally mark start/stop or turn segments, but this is not required.
-A single segment with the scoring flag is sufficient for most use cases.
+Usually one segment for the entire walk.
+If the participant rests or the protocol uses corridor turn-arounds, you can mark start/stop or turn segments, but it isn’t required.
+One segment with the scoring flag is enough for most use cases.

 References